kndm/iati-diff/README.md

   <c>query_to_file: Query to the list of activities, enclosed by quotes.
 It is downloaded as a XML file to be compared by IATI-Diff.</c>

-# Output
+# Output and Visualization

-IATI-Diff produces a .xml file with the differences found on each activity compared to its datastore counterpart.
+IATI-Diff produces a XML file with the differences found on each activity compared to its datastore counterpart, as well as a HTML version for friendly visualization.
 The output files can be found in the /differences/ folder, named after its IATI-Identifier.